 - Where do I go with this thought?

-- What will this thought lead to?
+- What will be the outcome of this thought?

-Lastly, Proficinetwriter.com has a team of experts teaching students how to start a reflective paper.
+Proficinetwriter.com has a team of experts teaching students how to start a reflective paper.
 They can also write your reflective papers at an affordable cost.
 Make the right decision today and see an instant improvement in your grade!